 - To earn hours at CSM, one must receive a grade of A, B, C, D, P, or SA.
 All other grades do not earn hours. - Classes from which a student withdraws after the drop/add period count as attempted but not earned hours.
-Withdrawing from classes after the drop/add period will negatively affect students' ability to satisfy the hours earned standard. - Accepted transfer credits count as both attempted and earned hours. - For repeated coursework taken at CSM, both the repeated and the original attempt count as attempted credit hours, while only successfully completed courses will count as completed.

-Students may not exceed 150% of the program requirements measured in credit hours attempted.
-For example:

-- Students working toward a Bachelor degree requiring 128 credit hours may not exceed 192 attempted credit hours. - Students working toward an Associate Degree requiring 64 credit hours may not exceed 96 attempted credit hours. - Certificate programs will be monitored according to the hours required for the certificate.
+Withdrawing from classes after the drop/add period will negatively affect students' ability to satisfy the hours earned standard. - Accepted transfer credits count as both attempted and earned hours. - For repeated coursework taken at CSM, both the repeated and the original attempt count as attempted credit hours, while only successfully completed courses will count as completed. - Classes with an Incomplete grade will count as attempted but not earned hours until the grade is confirmed and then will count as attempted and earned hours, if a passing grade is earned. - • - Students may not exceed 150% of the program requirements measured in credit hours attempted.
+For example: - Students working toward a Bachelor degree requiring 128 credit hours may not exceed 192 attempted credit hours. - Students working toward an Associate Degree requiring 64 credit hours may not exceed 96 attempted credit hours. - Students working toward a Certificate requiring 44 credit hours may not exceed 66 attempted credit hours.